Governance that travels

 Think about your credit score.
 Years of on-time mortgage payments to reach 800.
 One missed payment and it drops 100 points overnight.
 The system rewards consistency and punishes risk — and the higher you climb, the more you have to lose.

 Agent trust works the same way.
 A new agent starts restricted.
-Weeks of clean behavior earns it more access.
-One policy violation and the score drops hard — and a trusted agent falls further than a new one, because it had more responsibility.
+Weeks of coherent operation earns it more access.
+One incoherent event and the score drops hard — and a trusted agent falls further than a new one, because it had more responsibility.

 What this looks like